tlp19/infoproc-lab5-tcp-server/README.md

 _Note: if you already have a working AWS/Azure instance, you can skip the first instruction._

-1. Instanciate a free instance on your provider of choice following the instructions provided in the lab
+1. Instanciate a free instance on your provider of choice following the instructions provided in lab 5.
 2. The server will listen to connections being made on port 7000 (by default).
 So, in the Security section, you should add a new Inbound Rule for TCP connections being made on port 7000 from anywhere.
 3. It is also recommended to save your key pair on your home directory ```~``` as this is the location that the following instructions will use.